Hemiandrus fabella: Breeding

 Stridulation has been observed in laboratory specimens in early summer, this is likely when mating takes place.
 Oviposition occurs in mid to late summer, with the eggs deposited inside the females burrow.
 The eggs then overwinter in the burrow with the female and hatch in late spring the following year.
 It takes both male and female wētā two years to reach maturity.
 The females have nine instars while males have 10.
 After mating and oviposition the females will survive through the winter with their eggs while the males do not.
 While parental care is uncommon in orthopterans and other wētā genera, several other species of ground wētā have been observed to exhibit parental care with female wētā occupying burrows with both eggs and nymphs.

 Conservation

-The conservation status of Hemiandrus 'furoviarius' improved in 2022 from nationally critical to nationally endangered.
+The conservation status of Hemiandrus fabella improved in 2022 from nationally critical to nationally endangered.
 The qualifiers for this status being the restricted range of the Tekapo ground wētā, it being endemic to the Mackenzie basin and the sparseness of population across its range.
 Tekapo ground wētā are known to be predated by several species of introduced invasive mammals.
 A 2005 study found wētā (of mostly Hemiandrus 'furoviarius') in 22% of hedgehog gut samples taken from the Mackenzie Basin.
-Hemiandrus 'furoviarius' was also found in the gut tracts of 26% of female and 23% of male cats in a 1995 study.
+Hemiandrus fabella was also found in the gut tracts of 26% of female and 23% of male cats in a 1995 study.
 Juvenile cats in this study also consumed a greater number of Tekapo ground wētā compared to adult cats.